alexbradd/uni-notes/bioinfo/notes.md

 put a traceback pointer only when score is greater than 0; one the table is complete, we start in the cell with the highest positive score in the entire matrix and we traceback.

+This algorithm can generate multiple optimal solution.
+We can report only one of them or all of them.
+Once we have found the best local alignment, we can iterate by finding the second "best" score in cells which haven't been used for previous alignments and trace back to find the second best.